-The school will encourage pupils to experience a wide variety of workplaces and support them to plan for, reflect upon, and learn from these experiences.
+The school will encourage students to experience a wide variety of workplaces and support them to plan for, reflect upon, and learn from these experiences.

-Work experience will be designed to meet the needs of individual pupils, with particular consideration for pupils with SEND.
-The school carefully match the placement to each pupil's ability, needs and aspirations.
-The school will work with the employer to put in place additional support within the work placement for pupils with additional needs, where required, and help prepare the pupil for the work placement.
+Work experience will be designed to meet the needs of individual students, with particular consideration for students with SEND.
+The school carefully match the placement to each student's ability, needs and aspirations.
+The school will work with the employer to put in place additional support within the work placement for students with additional needs, where required, and help prepare the student for the work placement.

 16-19 study programmes will require high-quality and meaningful work experience.
-A flexible approach will be adopted for younger pupils.
-Experiences of the workplace by the time the pupil is aged 16 will include the following:
+A flexible approach will be adopted for younger students.
+Experiences of the workplace by the time the student is aged 16 will include the following:

+- Workplace visits

+- Job shadowing

-- Workplace visits - Career-related volunteering and social action (DofE)
+- Career-related volunteering and social action (DofE)